agbrs/agb/book/src/articles/objects_deep_dive.md

 let affine_matrix_instance = AffineMatrixObject::new(affine_matrix);

 ObjectAffine::new(sprite, affine_matrix_instance, AffineMode::Affine)
-    .set_position(affine_matrix.position().round())
+    .set_pos(affine_matrix.position().round())
     .show(frame);
 ```

 Be aware that the position of an affine object is the centre of the sprite, and not the top left corner like it is for regular sprites.

-Affine objects have two display modes, the regular and the double modes.
+Affine objects have two [display modes](https://docs.rs/agb/latest/agb/display/object/enum.AffineMode.html), regular and double mode.
+In regular mode, the objects pixels will never exceed the original bounding box (which you can see in the image above).
-The double mode allows for the sprite to be scaled to twice the size of the original sprite while the single would cut off anything outside of the regular bounding box.
+Double mode allows for the sprite to be scaled to twice the size of the original sprite.

-You can see the behaviour in the [affine objects example](https://agbrs.dev/examples/affine_objects).
+You can see the behaviour of affine modes more interactively in the [affine objects example](https://agbrs.dev/examples/affine_objects).

+Affine objects can be animated in the same way as regular objects, by passing a different sprite to the `new` function.

 # Dynamic sprites